Washington is one of the most beautiful states- especially if you get out on a hike.

-- Check the trail conditions on the Washington trail’s official site before you go.
+- Before you go, check the trail conditions on the Washington trail’s official site.
 For example in winter, sometimes the trails can be closed because of snow, or in the spring, they may be closed due to mud or slipperiness when the snow melts.

 - Stay hydrated!!
 Especially if you’re going in the summer, it can get really hot away from Seattle, and you don’t want heat stroke, dehydration, death, etc.

 - Be friendly to people.
 A lot of people are friendly on hikes and will smile and say hi, so don’t be afraid to greet them back.

 And now, for the actual hikes!
 These start off from easier to harder.
 Note that “harder” doesn’t mean too much, because they’re all relatively approachable.
 These trails are all well maintained, and if you’re going on the weekend, there will be other people around, so you won’t be alone.
 The hikes are all either short or don’t have too much elevation gain compared to other hikes- but still lead to some incredibly gorgeous views.

 We’re starting off with the absolute easiest.
 Franklin Falls can feel more like a leisurely walk in nature than a hike, since it’s mostly flat.
 Throughout the hike, you’re covered with shady trees and fresh air, and at the end, you’re rewarded with a beautiful waterfall.
 Probably the most dangerous thing here is that the rocks by the falls are slippery.

 More information (including how to get to the trailhead and fees): https://www.wta.org/go-hiking/hikes/franklin-falls

 Coal Creek Falls